Session poisoning

 Session poisoning (also referred to as "session data pollution" and "session modification") is a method to exploit insufficient input validation within a server application.
 Typically a server application that is vulnerable to this type of exploit will copy user input into session variables.

 The underlying vulnerability is a state management problem: shared state, race condition, ambiguity in use or plain unprotected modifications of state values.

-Session poisoning has been demonstrated in server environments where different, non-malicious applications (scripts) share the same session states but where usage differ, causing ambiguity and race conditions.
+Session poisoning has been demonstrated in server environments where different, non-malicious applications (scripts) share the same session states but where usage differs, causing ambiguity and race conditions.

-Session poisoning has been demonstrated in scenarios where attacker is able to introduce malicious scripts into the server environment, which is possible if attacker and victim share a web host.
+Session poisoning has been demonstrated in scenarios where the attacker can introduce malicious scripts into the server environment, which is possible if the attacker and victim share a web host.

 Origins

 Session poisoning was first discussed as a (potentially new) vulnerability class in the Full disclosure mailing list.
 Alla Bezroutchko inquired if "Session data pollution vulnerabilities in web applications" was a new problem in January 2006.
 However, this was an old vulnerability previously noted by others: "this is a classic state management issue" - Yvan Boily; "This is not new" - /someone.

 Earlier examples of these vulnerabilities can be found in major security resources/archives such as Bugtraq, e.g.